griggril000/countries-capitals/readme.md

-# Angular Routing and Animation Tempalte
+# Angular Routing and Animation Template

 Feel free to use this repo as a starting point for Angular apps that require routing and animation.